shagadellic/SolarData/README.md

 ----------------------------------------------------------------------------------------------------------
-Wanted to collect solar data to automate stuff about the home
+Wanted to collect solar data and automate turning stuff on and off based on solar / battery conditions...
 ----------------------------------------------------------------------------------------------------------

 I have had to fudge my own solar 'API' as the vendor will not grant me access to theirs (atm..)